B-Benja/Bens_Zotero/docs/index.md

 The reasons I settled with Zotero are:

 - [x]   Open source

-    Zotero is fully open source and benefits from all its advantages: transparency, community contributions, and if the team ever abandons the project, new developers could step in (of course, you can contribute as well).
+    Zotero is fully open source, which benefits transparency, community contributions, and 'stability' - if the team ever abandons the project, new developers could step in (of course, you can contribute as well).

 - [x]   Free & non-profit

     Zotero is free.
 You can buy additional online storage, though it is neither mandatory nor necessary.
 I will explain how to host everything locally or in your own cloud.

 - [x]   Popular & a big community

     Many handy plugins exist, and the community is very active and helpful.

 - [x]   Availability

-    Available for most systems: use it on Mac, Windows, Linux and partly on your phone.
+    Available for most systems: use it on Mac, Windows, Linux, and partly on your phone.

 - [x]   Excellent citation style support

     Zotero supports almost any citation style needed.
 If your specific style is missing, you can (most of the time) easily create it yourself by changing an existing one.

-Now that I have your attion let's talk about Zotero.
+Now that I have your attention, let's talk about Zotero.